 Advancements in CPU and GPU technology, easier access to large data repositories, and the convolutional neural network have led to great leaps in the field of computer vision.
 From facial recognition to cancer detection, CNN-based frameworks have the potential to benefit human society in countless ways.
 In this article, we introduce 5 papers on CNNs that represent both novel approaches and baselines in the field.

-1. CNNpred: CNN-based stock market prediction using a diverse set of variables – In this paper, researchers from the University of Tehran introduce their CNN-based framework, CNNpred, for feature extraction and predictive analysis in stock market data.
+In this paper, researchers from the University of Tehran introduce their CNN-based framework, CNNpred, for feature extraction and predictive analysis in stock market data.
 Their framework has been implemented to predict the next day’s direction of movement for various stock market indices.
 CNNpred has shown greater performance than other baseline algorithms for stock market prediction.

 Published / Last Updated – March 18th, 2019